Review by Michael Jacobson

 made the trip.

-This film is a landmark of cinematography...Kubrick needed special cameras and lenses developed for his project, because he was adamant on using all natural lighting for the picture.
+This film is a landmark of cinematography...Kubrick needed special cameras and lenses developed for his project, (he used lenses made by NASA for deep space photography) because he was adamant on using all natural lighting for the picture.
 Sunlit scenes had to be carefully filmed as to not be overly bright and washed out, and candlelit scenes required extra sensitivity to pick up all necessary features and images.
 Reports have stated that the lenses were so sensitive that the subjects could not move the slightest bit forward or backwards without throwing the focus horribly off!

 But the film is more than a technical marvel.
 Credit must go, in my opinion, to the two lead stars.
 Ryan O'Neal offers the performance of his career in the title role, and his leading lady, Marisa Berensen, communicates volumes, often in complete silence.